 The "How Do I Know It's a Corn Allergy" Guide to Uncovering a Corn Allergy

 No one wants to be diagnosed with a corn allergy.
-(If you do, then you must not realize what a corn allergy really entails) But if you are sick then you need answers.
+(If you do, then you must not realize what a corn allergy really entails) But when you are sick, you need answers.
 Answers are a good thing, even if you don't like what they have to say.
 If something you're eating is making you sick, it's important to figure out what it is.
 Once you know what the problem is, you can take steps to resolve it.

 You know when you don't feel right.
 There may be a myriad of potential symptoms that indicate there's something wrong, though most people only experience a handful of them.
 But going to the doctor doesn't always yield immediate results.
 Corn allergies seem to result in a lot of false negative results for both blood tests and skin prick tests, later to be proven by a double blind placebo test.
 Of course, that's no reason to jump to conclusions, there are a lot of potential causes for mystery symptoms.